PURIFYPROJECT/Website/README.md

 # Website
-Files and information for the website
+Files and information for the website for testing and improvement.